mortgage calculator

 Step-by-step instructions:

-1. Enter the price of the home you're interested in.
+1. Use the slider or manually enter the price of the home you're interested in.

 2. Input your deposit amount.